Eternal Sunshine of the Spotless Mind: Filming and post-production

-The film used minimal CGI, with many effects accomplished in-camera, through forced perspectives, hidden space, spotlighting, unsynchronized sound, split focus and continuity editing.
+The film used minimal CGI, with many effects accomplished in-camera through forced perspectives, hidden space, spotlighting, unsynchronized sound, split focus and continuity editing.
 A notable example is the ocean washing away the house in Montauk; the production team accomplished this by building the corner of a house on the beach and allowing the tide to rise.
 Executing this effect was difficult, as the special team hired to place the set in the water refused due to perceived dangers.
 In response, Gondry fired the team and had the production team, including the actors and producers, place the set in the water.
 In retaliation for Gondry's actions, the chief of the union reprimanded Gondry in front of the crew.

-Kaufman rewrote some of the script during production; thus, several discrepancies exist between the production script and the final film.
+Kaufman rewrote some of the script during production; thus, several differences exist between the production script and the final film.
 A fundamental difference is that in the production script, with the erasure of each memory, Clementine's behavior is increasingly robotic.
 In the final film, Winslet plays Clementine straight, and degradation of settings and the intrusion of settings upon each other establish memory degradation visually.
 Another script component that did not make it into the final film was the appearance of Naomi, Joel's girlfriend, played by Ellen Pompeo.
 Against Kaufman's insistence on Naomi's inclusion, the production team cut her already filmed scenes.
 Tracy Morgan was also cut from the film.
+In one version of the script, Kaufman began the story 50 years in the future.
+An old woman who turns out to be Mary tries to drop off a bulky manuscript at a publishing house, but the publisher declines her offer.
+We later learn that the manuscript contains all of the memories that Lacuna had erased from its patients.
+This version of the film ends with an elderly Clementine once again erasing Joel.

-Icelandic editor Valdís Óskarsdóttir edited the film, and she reportedly conflicted with Gondry during editing.
-Kaufman was also very involved in the editing of the film.
-Editing was a long process as there was no requirement to rush it.
+Valdís Óskarsdóttir edited the film, and she reportedly clashed with Gondry during editing.
+Kaufman was also very involved in the editing of the film, which was a longer process as there was little time constraint.
 There were a few test screenings of the film, which elicited positive reactions.

 Music

-The soundtrack album for Eternal Sunshine of the Spotless Mind was composed by Los Angeles musician Jon Brion, also featuring songs from artists including The Polyphonic Spree, The Willowz, and Don Nelson.
-Hollywood Records released the soundtrack on March 16, 2004.
-A cover version of The Korgis' "Everybody's Got to Learn Sometime" with instrumentation by Brion and vocals by Beck operates as the soundtrack's centerpiece, setting the film's tone in the opening credits, and closing the film.
+The soundtrack for Eternal Sunshine of the Spotless Mind was composed by Jon Brion, also featuring songs from artists including the Polyphonic Spree, the Willowz and Don Nelson.
+Hollywood Records released the soundtrack in March 2004.
+A cover version of the Korgis' "Everybody's Got to Learn Sometime" with instrumentation by Brion and vocals by Beck operates as the soundtrack's centerpiece, setting the film's tone in the opening credits, and closing the film.